Sign In Forgot Password

 Leah Saada-Sherman (6th grade)

-Rabbi Debbi Till (Kesher, Confirmation, and Bogrim)
+Rabbi Debbi Till (Confirmation and Bogrim)

 Rabbi Till is the leader of our congregation and a dedicated educator committed to congregants of all ages and stages.
 She believes group study helps foster connections; as she puts it, "something wondrous occurs when people come together to study and find themselves connecting not only to tradition, but also to one another."
 Rabbi Till brings that sentiment to young adults, helping our post-b'nei mitzvah teens find lasting meaning and connection to Judaism and to one another.
 A native of Toronto, Rabbi Till graduated from the University of Toronto, continuing her studies in New York at the Hebrew Union College-Jewish Institute for Religion where she earned her master’s degree in Hebrew Literature and Rabbinic Ordination.
 Read more about Rabbi Till on our clergy page.

-Cantor Renata Braun (Kesher, Confirmation, and Bogrim)
+Cantor Renata Braun (Confirmation and Bogrim)

 Cantor Braun brings to her teaching both her love for children and her strong desire to inspire b'nei mitzvah students to remain engaged in Jewish life.
 Born and raised in Ukraine, she began her music studies at the age of four, ultimately receiving a master's degree in choral conducting from Donetzk State Conservatory in the Ukraine.
 In 1999, six years after immigrating the the United States, Cantor Braun received a master's degree in sacred music and was invested as a Cantor from Hebrew Union College - Jewish Institute of Religion in New York.
 Cantor Braun brings a wide range of musical styles to her Cantorate and is a passionate advocate of children and young adults as they develop their musical and Jewish selves.
 She and her husband, David Braun, have two sons, Daniel and Jonathan.
 Read more about Cantor Braun on our clergy page.